tessalt/coffeescriptbook/book.md

 fruits = ["apples", "oranges", "bananas"]
 ```

-Arrays have some built in *methods* (functions that they can use) for finding out information about them:
+Arrays have some built in *methods* (functions that they can use) for finding out information about them, like `length`:

 ```
 fruits.length